franzflasch/nrf24le1_flasher/README.md

 nRF24LE1 Flasher
 ================

+## Now using libmpsse for real hardware access!!!

 This software is used to read, write or erase flash memory of Nordic nRF24LE1 chips.
 Product information can be found at [Nordic site][1].
 If you are looking for a free SDK to programming that chip, you can find a good